-The Colorado Urban Workforce Alliance, housed at Arapahoe/Douglas Works!, has six apprenticeship navigators who can help businesses throughout the state with creating registered apprenticeship programs, with the additional possibility of additional subsidies to help with training costs.
+The Colorado Apprenticeship Hub, housed at Arapahoe/Douglas Works!, has six apprenticeship consultants who can help businesses statewide with creating registered apprenticeship programs, with the possibility of additional subsidies to help with training costs and supportive services.

-This is especially important for businesses who cannot find qualified candidates, but can find people who would be a good fit, but need assistance in training them.
+This is especially important for businesses who cannot find qualified candidates, but can find individuals who would be a good fit, but need assistance in training them.
 Many occupations are apprenticeable, and the Business Services Team at Arapahoe/Douglas Works! can help businesses determine if this may be a good strategy.